Misdemeanors In MAINE

 While you will not find the word “misdemeanor” among these classes, for practical purposes some of these charges are treated as such.
 They might bring the potential for less severe sentences than with a felony charge, but the consequences could still be significant.

 Thankfully, you have the potential to defend yourself against misdemeanor charges in Maine.
 With the right attorney by your side, you could see the case against you dismissed or the charges reduced.
 In some cases, your attorney could help you prevail at trial.
-To learn more about obtaining a favorable outcome in your misdemeanor case, contact the Law Offices of William H. Ashe right away.
+To learn more about obtaining a favorable outcome in your misdemeanor case, contact the Ashe Law Offices right away.

 All told, there are five different categories for criminal charges in Maine.
 These categories include Class A, B, C, D, and E offenses.
 Class A offenses carry the steepest penalties, while Class E charges have the lightest potential sentences.
 Unofficially, Class D and E charges are misdemeanors in Maine.